 This is a relatively simple, free app which lists out listings for over 3700 marinas and boatyards nation-wide.
 You can use it to find which marinas have transient slips, what channel they monitor on the VHF, approach depth, and similar information that will come in handy when boating in unfamiliar areas.

-We have to stress once again that boaters should never rely 100-percent on a cell phone for tasks like navigation and communications at sea.
-That said, however, each and every one of these apps can make your day of boating a better experience.
+We must stress that boaters should never rely 100 percent on a cell phone for tasks like navigation and communications at sea.
+However, every one of these apps can make your day of boating a better experience.

 Editor’s Note: This article was updated in November 2022.